media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 And there's dozens more!
 You can also combine and mix and match cart conditions to create more specific coupon rules.

-= WooCommerce URL Coupons (Apply WooCommerce Coupons With A Link) =
+= WooCommerce URL Coupons (Easily Apply WooCommerce Coupons With A Link) =

 ***WooCommerce URL coupons*** let you give your customers a coupon link to apply a coupon.